 Anger, violence, and grief will erupt in the other party when they feel they aren't getting enough of all of this love you're out giving to others.
 Think of a child who's been left out of a fun field trip at school.
 How they might kick and scream.
 We are all still children.

 If you feel your partner may be feeling left out, take a step back and give some of what you've been giving to others through your work to them directly.
 Redirect the energy while you're at home.
 Close your computer down.
 Tell them the idea you're working on.
 Listen.
-Sharing with them what you freely share with others will help your partner feel valued again and in some cases, actually soothe the tantrum.
+Sharing with them what you freely share with others will help your partner feel valued again and in some cases, actually, soothes the tantrum before it blows out of proportion.

 Spiritual women and men alike often find themselves in profound and sometimes dark relationships, because that's where they were when the relationship began.